Rangers oust Hurricanes 6-2 in Game 7, reach Eastern finals

 “We don’t go away, regardless of the score, regardless of where our game is at,” Kreider said.

 There were no questions about that Monday night, particularly with Shesterkin holding up against 17 first-period shots.
-That included one stop from flat on his back on Sebastian Aho near the right post, with Shesterkin snagging the puck between his legs flailing, as if trying to make a snow angel late in the first period.
+That included one stop from flat on his back on Sebastian Aho near the right post, with Shesterkin snagging the puck between his legs flailing, as if trying to make a snow angel.

 The Rangers also helped by blocking 25 shots in front of him.